-First, it covers topics that interest their audience.
-Extreme sports, concerts and music festivals are just a few of the topics covered on the Red Bull website.
-Picture anywhere you might see someone enjoying (or needing) a Red Bull and their content will cover it.
+First, it covers topics that interest its audience.
+Extreme sports, concerts, and music festivals are just a few topics covered on the Red Bull website.
+Picture anywhere you might see someone enjoying (or needing) a Red Bull, and their content will cover it.

-Second, is their ability to sell their brand but not push their product.
-Their content focuses solely on the enjoyment of the reader, not selling Red Bull.
-In turn, their audience begins to associate their product with content that they love to consume.
+Second is their ability to sell their brand but not push their product.
+Their content focuses solely on the reader’s enjoyment, not selling Red Bull.
+In turn, their audience begins associating their product with content they love to consume.

-Take this video for example.
-It’s high energy, high impact, and full of content that people who love extreme air stunts would enjoy:
+Take this video, for example.
+It’s a high energy, high impact, and full of content that people who love extreme air stunts would enjoy:

-By creating massive stunts, like the Stratos Jump, it causes their audience (and let’s face it, probably everyone else) to stop and think, “Whoa what’s that?
+Creating massive stunts, like the Stratos Jump, causes their audience (and, let’s face it, probably everyone else) to stop and think, “Whoa, what’s that?
 I NEED to watch this.”

-How Red Bull Uses Events to Reach Consumers
+How Red Bull Uses Events To Reach Customers

 So Red Bull shows up at places they know their target audience would be.

-Take Coachella for example.
-This massive music festival takes place over the course of two weekends in the desert and fans don’t want to miss a second of it.
+Take Coachella, for example.
+This massive music festival takes place over two weekends in the desert, and fans don’t want to miss a second.
 That may mean sacrificing a few hours of sleep.

 Red Bull shows up and gives them the wings (and energy) they need to stay awake and keep jamming at the festival.

-Red Bull’s ability to stay true to its branding and values is what makes them successful.
+Red Bull’s ability to stay true to its branding and values makes them successful.

 1. Maximizing The Idea Behind Their Tagline

-Red Bull's messaging strategy revolves around their tagline, “Red Bull gives you wings.”
-It focuses on the idea that their product gives people the “wings” or energy they need to do whatever they want when they want.
+Red Bull’s messaging strategy revolves around its tagline, “Red Bull gives you wings.”
+It focuses on the idea that its product gives people the “wings” or energy they need to do whatever they want when they want.

 Need a little help jumping out of a plane in a flying suit?
 Let Red Bull give you the extra push you need.